-The tax liability for this matter, including allegedly omitted tax and applicable interest, penalties and inflation-based charges, as of the date of its determination by the tax authority, amounts to Ps. \$18,455 million.
+The tax liability for this matter, amounts to Ps. \$18,455 million.

 Grupo Elektra considers that there are serious and reasonable defense allegations, to obtain a definitive resolution in favor of Grupo Elektra's interests regarding the matters above; however, as in any litigation matter, it is not possible to guarantee results.